 and see for yourself.
 Members pay a small subscription to our club, essentially to cover the required model boat insurance, but you need

 to join the main sailing club as category "radio sailor" first.
-See link on left of this web page.
+See link "How to Join" on left

 A common question is "What's the difference between the two model yacht clubs?"